Please click the audio link and read below to learn about the Tetherboat collection

 Class C used 10cc motors and the boat itself could not exceed 8 lbs.

 *The course was a 105-foot diameter circle with a center pole anchored at a maximum of 36 inches above the water level.
 The bridle had to withstand a 250-pound pull test before it was permitted to compete.
 Once the boat was fired up and running wide open, it was hand-launched with the help of a person manning the center pole.
 This official held the running line off the water temporarily until the boat reached top speed and full centrifugal force.
-The boat had to make four laps in order to be timed, four laps of the 52 1⁄2 radius circle was timed by three judges using stop watches.
-The final time was the average time of the three watches used.
-Calculations were made to determine miles per hour.
-Competition would get stiff among the proud owners of their custom scratch-built boats and hand-built steam or gas engines.

-This hobby of tether boat racing grew in Detroit and southeast Michigan because the craftsmanship and talent necessary to build the boats and engines was in Detroit.
+By 1940, the annual racing event was held at “The Model Boat Basin” on Belle Isle, Detroit’s beautiful recreation park.
+A newly constructed pond built specifically for model sail and tether boat racing This hobby of tether boat racing grew in Detroit and southeast Michigan because the craftsmanship and talent necessary to build the boats and engines was in Detroit.
 The Detroit automobile industry had for years been attracting and training machinists, tool makers and pattern makers- the perfect combination necessary for this sophisticated hobby to thrive.
+Also at this time in the southeast corner of Michigan, three important boat manufacturers were creating and building important mahogany speedboats:

+The Chris Craft Company in Algonac, Michigan, John L Hacker in St. Clair, Michigan and Gregory Boat Company on the Detroit River who built the famous Bell Isle Bear Cat boat.
 Concurrently, full size speed boat racing was in full swing on the Detroit River.
 Arthur ‘Gar’ Wood brought the Gold Cup trophy back to Detroit in 1917 winning five straight races 1917-1921.

-Building, designing and engineering tether boats was one thing.
+Building, designing and engineering tetherboats was one thing.
 Racing them created a whole new exciting dimension, and truly a new spectator sport.

 Robert Graham was the man that ignited my passion to research the history of tether boat racing.
 Mr. Graham was a letter carrier in Point Pleasant Beach, New Jersey.
 In addition to his position with the post office he had a keen eye and interest in photography.
 His photography skills helped him land free-lance photography assignments with Model Craftsman Magazine, a popular hobby/craft publication throughout the 1930s and 40s.